wescale/k8s-dev-training/day-2/ex-3/README.md

 Is it possible?

+> After some time yes because it needs to dettach the disk from the node and attach it to the new one before starting the pod.

 # Deploy a MariaDB statefulset

 Deploy three MariaDB instances using the `statefulset-mariadb.yaml` file

 How many persistent volumes are created ?
 Why ?
 What is their characteristic ?
+> There are 3 PVs, one per mariaDB replica.
+Their name is static to be able to detach/attach them to pods.

 Connect to the `mariadb-sts-0` pod and connect to the database (there is a password for the root user somewhere)